About City Sightseeing Norwich:

 The spire is the second highest of its kind in the UK (123 meters), surpassed only by Salisbury Cathedral.
 The cloisters, however, are the largest of their kind in the country.
 During your visit be sure to check out the Hostry Visitor and Education Centre, where you can learn about the legacy, construction and architecture of the cathedral.

 If the city's religious landscape is something that particularly captivates you then be sure to also explore the St Peter Mancroft Church, St Andrews & Blackfriars Halls and St John's Roman Catholic Church.

 The Great Hospital (east of Cathedral) is a medieval hospital building that first came into use in 1249 and remains functional to this day.
 If you're travelling as part of a large group (no greater than 25) then guided tours can be arranged for £100.
 The tour lasts around 1.5 hours and covers St Helen's Church + House, the Refectory, Eagle Ward, Brickbeck Hall and the Ivory Rooms.

 As we've already mentioned Norwich is notable for its one-of-a-kind shopping experiences.
 These range from independent retailers big and small to large and comprehensive malls hosting the world's most recognisable brand names.
-Hop-off at the fringes of the 'Norwich Lanes' (stops 1 or 9), and wander into a world of narrow, winding alleys and medieval architecture.
+Hop-off at the fringes of the 'Norwich Lanes' (stop 4), and wander into a world of narrow, winding alleys and medieval architecture.
 These historical streets are a treasure trove of small boutiques, independent retailers, coffee shops, quirky café/bars and pubs.
 Why not spend some time hunting down a cool souvenir then kick-back with some hearty pub grub and a real ale.